cloux/cloux.github.io/init/index.md

 <a href="https://devuan.org/os/init-freedom/"><img src="if.png" align="right" style="padding:30px;"></a>
 # Init systems - overview

 This is a quick overview of some popular [init systems](https://wikipedia.org/wiki/Init), not a complete documentation of all their features.
-Init systems, not being actively used in current distributions, were left out.
+Init systems not being actively used in current distributions are left out.
 Implementation details are omitted, things are simplified and generalized, sometimes at the expense of accuracy.
 This is deliberate, in order to keep this as readable as possible for normal users and administrators.
 The goal is to show main differences in the basic concepts, point out highlights, drawbacks, and [use cases](https://en.wikipedia.org/wiki/Use_case).

 ### About init